app-dev-happy/SplitPay/docs/NEXUS_DESIGN_SYSTEM.md

-# Elemental Design System 🎨
+# Nexus Design System 🎨

 ## Introduction
-The Elemental Design System is a comprehensive UI/UX framework designed to create consistent, scalable, and beautiful applications.
+The Nexus Design System is a comprehensive UI/UX framework designed to create consistent, scalable, and beautiful applications.
 Following the atomic design methodology, it breaks down interfaces into fundamental building blocks that combine to create sophisticated user experiences. 🏗️

 ### Key Principles
 - **Consistency** 🔄: Unified look and feel across all components